 - Set up multi-factor authentication.

-- Monitor your credit report often – at least once a month.
+- Monitor your credit report often.

 - Set up fraud alerts which will encourage creditors to take extra steps to verify your identity before opening a new credit account in your name.